It's OK to Be Angry About Capitalism: Synopsis

 Sanders dedicated the book to his older brother, Larry, who introduced him to the writings of Sigmund Freud and Karl Marx, while the family struggled to make ends meet.
 This interested him in subjects such as politics and history.
 Larry is a member of the Green Party of England and Wales.

 According to Crown, the book is "a progressive takedown of the über-capitalist status quo."
 Sanders refers to American billionaires as oligarchs.
 He specifically calls Jeff Bezos, the founder of Amazon, "the embodiment of the extreme corporate greed that shapes our times."

 Sanders discusses income inequality in the United States, how the influx of money impacts democracy, and suggests that corporations are contributing to the climate crisis.
 He warns about technological unemployment stemming from increased automation, calling for increasing taxes on companies that rely excessively on automation to cut costs.
 Sanders also talks about news deserts and how the lack of local news leads people to pay more attention to conspiracy theories on social media.
 He advocates for providing federal funding for local media.

 In the book, Sanders discusses the failure of the United States Congress to pass the Build Back Better Act, referring to it as "one of the most difficult, demanding, and demoralizing years" of his congressional tenure.
 He criticizes President Joe Biden for failing to follow through on a campaign promise to end federal contracts with companies that oppose unionization of their employees.
-Additionally, Sanders writes about his chairmanship of the Senate Budget Committee, his 2016 and 2020 presidential campaigns, the 2020 Democratic Party presidential primaries, the January 6 United States Capitol attack, the inauguration of Joe Biden, and the viral mittens meme.
+Additionally, Sanders writes about his chairmanship of the Senate Budget Committee, his 2016 and 2020 presidential campaigns, the 2020 Democratic Party presidential primaries, the January 6 United States Capitol attack, and the inauguration of Joe Biden, as well as the photo of him attending the latter that became a viral Internet meme.